 This course provides an overview of the guiding principles of landscape design via the study of historical influences on modern garden design.
 Students are expected to create attractive and functional landscapes supported by skills learned in graphic techniques, planting and 'hard landscape' arrangement and design.
 Understanding site design problems will be enhanced by using the Design Process, a method of accumulating client and site information.
 Students will be required to apply the Design Process extensively for assignments within this course.
 An understanding of how to deal with site problems and client 'design programs/needs', along with creating quality design solutions, is the overall goal of the course.

-- Evaluate and identify the design requirements of a residential landscape, choose appropriate plant material and structures, and arrange these landscape components appropriately
+- Evaluate and identify the design requirements of a residential landscape, choose appropriate plant material and structures, and arrange these landscape components appropriately; and

-- Design Process and History of Landscape Design
+- Design Process and History of Landscape and Gardening

 - Outdoor Rooms